zowe/docs-site/docs/extend/extend-apiml/onboard-wizard.md

 ### Prefilling fields

-After opening the wizard, you may upload a complete or partial YAML file to prefill the fields.
-The YAML file will be validated and the form fields will be populated.
+(Optional) Click Choose File to upload a complete or partial YAML file to prefill the fields.
+The YAML file is validated and the form fields are populated.

 ![YAML Prefill](../../images/api-mediation/wizard-yaml-prefill.png)